EbenGitHub/angular-njzswt37/README.md

 - **OnPush Change Detection**: Applies the OnPush change detection strategy to optimize performance by reducing unnecessary checks.
 - **Loading and Disabled States**: Manages loading indicators and disables form inputs during asynchronous operations to enhance user experience.

+## Running the Application locally

+- Install the dependencies using `npm install`.
+- Run the application using `ng serve` or `npm start`.

+## Running the Application using Docker

+- Build docker image `docker build -t angular-challenge .`
+- Run docker container `docker run -d -p 80:80 angular-challenge`

 ## Global Error Handling

 The application leverages Angular's `ErrorHandler` class to implement a global error handling strategy.
 This approach ensures that all uncaught errors are captured and processed uniformly.